Free Government Money for Seniors

 Food Assistance

-• Seniors Farmers Market Nutrition Program: You may qualify for SFMNP benefits if your household income is less than 185% of the federal poverty level.
+• Senior Farmers Market Nutrition Program: You may qualify for SFMNP benefits if your household income is less than 185% of the federal poverty level.
 Visit or call your local agency to apply for the program.

 • Supplemental Nutrition Assistance Program: Your income must be less than 130% of the federal poverty income limit to qualify for SNAP benefits.
 Call or visit your local SNAP office to apply.